 So, you must now know the answer to the question of what animals are found in the coral reef ecosystems?

 Reefs are home to a vast diversity, from tiny crustaceans to powerful sharks, making them Earth’s most productive ecosystems.
+Understanding the coral reef food chain and ecosystem helps us appreciate each creature’s role, from parrotfish to apex sharks.

+At ReefKG, we believe that knowledge can fuel real action.
 Whether you’re a diver, hobbyist, or ocean enthusiast, understanding coral reefs helps ensure these vibrant ecosystems thrive.